Here are books I read recently. Mix of technical, non-fiction, and power-hungry loonies fighting with swords.

 This one’s a perfect balance between beginner-focused “this is a

 for loop” introductions and the giant tomes that explain every facet of a language.
-The author (also the author of C++ itself) makes a convincing case that modern C++ is different than and far superior to its earlier incarnations.
+The author (also the author of C++ itself) makes a convincing case that modern C++ is different from and far superior to its earlier incarnations.
 Some of the new C++20 features like modules and concepts promise to make writing certain kinds of software a helluva lot easier.
 It’s going to be a long time before codebases rock the latest and greatest — most C++ I’ve touched recently has yet to adopt C++11 — but the language’s future looks bright.

 I would love to see this sort of whirlwind tour for other languages.